jonahbron/micropython-builder/README.md

 >
 > [Builds fail without Internet access (IDFGH-12120) (PACMAN-808) #54][esp-idf]

-See [`examples/`](./examples) for examples of usage as an input to another flake.
-You can run the example builder with this command:
+See [examples](./examples) for how to use this builder in your own flake.
+You can run an example builder with this command (from within the repository):

 ```bash
 nix build ./examples#